3 Walworth Road

 Founded by the Lithuanian immigrant Jewish community.
 First burial was in 1887.
 The cemetery include graves of Jews killed in the sinking off the coast of Kinsale of the British ocean liner Lusitania, hit by a German torpedo in 1915 during World War I.

 The Synagogue, consecrated in 1905, was closed and deconsecrated Feb.
 5-7, 2016 due to the dwindling number of Jews in the city.
+It is now used as a church.
 See our JHE story.

 Founded around 1902; only six standing gravestones today; restored in the 1990s and well preserved.
 To visit, contact Limerick Civic Trust, +353 61 313 399.